 Cleanup Loans and Environmental Assistance to Neighborhoods (CLEAN) Loan Program

 This is a state-funded loan program that provides low-interest loans of up to $100,000 to conduct preliminary endangerment assessments and low-interest loans of up to $2.5 million for the cleanup or removal of hazardous materials where redevelopment is likely to have a beneficial impact on the property values, economic viability and quality of life of a community.
-Learn more about the CLEAN loan program.
+DTSC is not currently accepting applications for this program.

 Brownfields Tax Incentives